-Clara Jeffery is the editor-in-chief of Mother Jones, which was just named “Magazine of the Year” by the American Society of Magazine Editors.
+Clara Jeffery is the editor-in-chief of Mother Jones, which was named “Magazine of the Year” by the American Society of Magazine Editors in February.
 During her tenure, Mother Jones has won other National Magazine Awards, including for general excellence, reporting, and video; redesigned its magazine and website; established bureaus in Washington and New York; and become a social-media powerhouse.
 Clara has edited stories that have been included in pretty much every “Best American” anthology.
 Along the way, she also won a PEN award for editing, became a mom, and forgot what it’s like to sleep.
 It probably doesn’t help she’s on Twitter so much: @clarajeffery.

 Steven Katz is Mother Jones’ publisher.
 Since joining Mother Jones in 2003, Steve has worn a lot of different hats, but now he devotes most of his time to guiding our development efforts, especially the “Moment for Mother Jones” special fundraising campaign.
 Before joining MoJo, Steve’s nonprofit career included work on environmental advocacy, the arts, social justice, and neighborhood-based housing development.
 He received his Ph.D. in sociology from the University of California-Santa Cruz and his bachelor’s degree from Oberlin College.
 You can follow Steve at @steve_katz.

 Becca Andrews is the assistant web editor at Mother Jones.
 She manages motherjones.com, oversees the online fellows, and assists with the development of news products.
 In her spare time, she reports on gender, culture, and goings-on in the Southeast.
 Before joining Mother Jones as an editorial fellow, she wrote for newspapers in Tennessee.
 Reach her at email@example.com or on Twitter at @kbeccaandrews.

 Bill Arnold is Mother Jones‘ human resources manager.
 Based out of the San Francisco office, he oversees human resources for all three of Mother Jones‘ offices.
 Bill is a graduate of the University of Maryland-College Park, and he has a background as a writer and an editor.
 Before joining Mother Jones, Bill was a senior executive at business-to-business consulting firm Richey International, where he worked closely with clients such as the NBA, the NFL, and Viking Cruises.